valdileao/usuarioslogin/README.md

 # usuarioslogin
-Created a .net core 3.1 web api using JWT token and in memory db.
-This application create, login and query a user.
+Using .NET Core 3.1 Identity Web API with JWT and in memory db